 Mary Mackay is an artist based in Stirling and Edinburgh.
 She became a full time artist after graduating from Edinburgh College of Art with Honours in Painting in 2014.
 Prior to that she taught biology and science.

 Mackay is best known for her paintings, often abstract pieces, in which there can be a fine line between chaos, order and form.

-Built up in layers, unexpected combinations of colour and form can reveal the direction of the work and the original idea might only be glimpsed as ephemeral elements in the finished work
+Her abstract work is built up in layers where unexpected combinations of colour and form can reveal the direction of the work and the original idea might only be glimpsed as ephemeral elements in the finished work.